Gauthamsv7/Accident-Detection-using-YOLO/README.md

 # Accident-Detection-using-YOLO
 An accident detection model is used in which Live CCTV footage is taken as a source.Used YOLOV4 as the detection model such that on detection an email alert will be generated to the respective emergency services.

+NOTE : There is no specific dataset for accident detection ,The dataset is prepared manually from the online sources itself.

 # Steps to be followed:

 1. Install the packages